karoldavid/website-optimization/README.md

       z-index: -1;
     }

 When we scroll now, the browser will only repaint the pixels that are affected by the moving pizzas.
 There is no need anymore to repaint the whole screen.

 Finally, I created an own optimized image file ('views/images/pizza-100.png') for the background pizza, having the exact size it has on a normal desktop screen.
 The resizable pizza got it's own optimized image file ('views/images/pizza-200.png'), too.

+ ### Contact

+My email address k.zysk@zoho.com